jdjakub/phd-thesis/ch-intro.md

 This last point is the crux of the matter: we need a more general programming *systems* approach instead.
 In Chapters\ \ref{analysis} and\ \ref{tech-dims} we will discuss this and propose a systematic framework by which to analyse programming systems.
 This framework will include three properties that are central to the dissertation and develop them in detail.
 We will now proceed to familiarise the reader with the basic outline of these three properties.

-\joel{
-I will then present my contribution towards the vision of open, malleable software: a prototype programming system called BootstrapLab.
-It constitutes a fusion of the three desirable properties above, and as far as I am aware is the first attempt to do this.
-}

 # The Three Properties
 The goal at the end of Section\ \ref{how-should-things-work} is much too ambitious a scope to achieve in this dissertation.
 However, from Definitions\ \ref{def:naive-pokeability}--\ref{def:dsa} and the above discussion, we distill three properties that underlie a good proportion of the issues we identified.
 They are: